bezhvin/Sequential-LRF/README.md

 # Sequential-LRF
-Employing sequentiial Low Rank Factorization to DNNs This project aims at compressing a DNN trained with KALDI ASR-toolkit : http://kaldi-asr.org/
+Employing sequential Low Rank Factorization to DNNs

+This project aims at compressing a DNN trained with KALDI ASR-toolkit : http://kaldi-asr.org/